Multi-agent deep reinforcement learning with centralized training and decentralized execution for transportation

-To address relevant state scalability issues, neural networks parameterizations can be utilized, mainly through the field of Deep Reinforcement Learning (DRL).
-DRL has emerged as a very powerful approach for solving complex sequential decision making problems.
-Notable advancements in DRL include the introduction of the deep Q-network (DQN) algorithm in \cite{mnih2015human}, and the proximal policy optimization (PPO) algorithm of \cite{schulman2017proximal}, which demonstrated strong performances on a variety of control tasks.
-These contributions, among others, have paved the way for further developments in various fields.
+To address relevant scalability issues, neural networks parameterizations can be utilized, through the field of Deep Reinforcement Learning (DRL) \citep{mnih2015human, schulman2017proximal,andriotis2019managing}.
+Several works have thus been recently published, examining DRL performance and capabilities for I\&M planning problems.
 For example, in \cite{lei2022deep}, DQN learning is used for life-cycle maintenance planning of deteriorating bridges under different budget constraints, while in \cite{DU2022102221} DQN is used for sequential maintenance decisions for highway bridge portfolios.
-In \cite{HAMIDA2023109214} hierarchy in actions and a Dueling DQN is used for maintenance planning of bridges, whereas a Double DQN with prioritized replay buffer is used in \cite{MOHAMMADI2022108615} for rail renewal and maintenance planning, and in \cite{YE2023109290} a Deep Deterministic Policy Gradient (DDPG) algorithm is employed for maintenance and quality inspection optimization in relation to manufacturing networks.
-In \cite{arcieri2023pomdp} a framework for inference and robust solution of POMDPs via DRL is presented, together with an application to railway optimal maintenance.
-Other diverse applications include aircraft maintenance \citep{LEE2023108908}, traffic and signal planning at intersections in \cite{ZHANG2023104063, YAZDANI2023103991}, and many more.
+In \cite{HAMIDA2023109214} hierarchy in actions and a Dueling DQN is used for maintenance planning of bridges, whereas a Double DQN with prioritized replay buffer is used in \cite{MOHAMMADI2022108615} for rail renewal and maintenance planning, and a POMDP-DRL framework for inference and robust solutions is presented in \cite{arcieri2023pomdp}, together with an application to railway optimal maintenance.
+Several other of many notable relevant approaches can be seen in \citep{yang2022deep,lei2023sustainable, Lai2024SynergeticDRL, sresakoolchai2023railway}.
+Other diverse applications include aircraft maintenance \citep{LEE2023108908}, traffic and signal planning at intersections \cite{ZHANG2023104063, YAZDANI2023103991}, dynamic bus scheduling \cite{wu2024dynamic}, and many more.